ricardobcl/HTML5-Speedy-Video-Extension/README.md

     nceptual/SafariExtensionGuide/UsingExtensionBuilder/UsingExtensionBuil
     der.html) a quick visual guide).
 Then you click on the `+` button and select `Add Extension...` and select the folder `HTML5 Speedy Video.safariextension` of this project.
-Finally, just click `Install` in the top right corner to install the extension.
+Then, just click `Install` in     the top right corner to install the extension, and finally, force a refresh (`cmd + shift + r` or `ctrl + shift + r`) or restart the browser the first time after loading the extension.

 ![Safari Extension Builder](screenshots/safari_ext_builder.png)